SAG-GithubApprentice/Project_2/README.md

 ## Usage

-A step-by-step guide to running the project, from fetching historical data to forecasting future prices using `prophet`, is documented within the `notebooks/` directory.
+To run the project, follow these steps:

+1. Launch Jupyter Notebook:

+\`\`\`bash
+jupyter notebook
+\`\`\`

+2. Navigate to the project directory and open the main notebook.

+3. Run the notebook cells sequentially to perform the analysis and view the predictions.

 ## Visualizations

 The `visualizations/` folder includes interactive charts and graphs that elucidate stock trends, model accuracy, and predictions, providing a visual representation of our analysis and findings.

-## Contributing
+## Contributions

+- edX Boot Camps LLC.
+- Copilot
+- ChatGPT
-We welcome contributions!
+- We welcome contributions!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

 ## Authors

 - Sergio Garzon
 - Chris Alvarez
 - Todd Snyder

-Supported by edX Boot Camps LLC.

 ## License